Jump to main content

 Please read the job offer properly/closely and pay attention to the documents required by the company.

-This is very varying and depends on the urgency of the filling of the job, the number of applicants, and the closing date for applications.
+This varies a lot and depends on the urgency of filling of the job, the number of applicants, and the closing date for applications.
 Many companies firstly collect all applications and then make a selection.
 Two weeks after the closing date for the applications, you can ask for the status of your application.

 • Check the responsible contact person and the best way to get to the company.
 Take your invitation and the telephone number with you.

-• Plan your arrival the way that you arrive around 10 minutes before your appointment.
+• Plan your arrival so that you arrive around 10 minutes before your appointment.

 • Read up properly/closely on the company.